RedFlameKen/ChiwiDocs/docs/getting_started/getting_started.md

 ```
 This should automatically open the chiwi application in the browser.
 If not,
 flutter should give you a *localhost* url with a port number of where the
 project was run.
-For example, it gave the url `http://localhost:4216`.
-You
+For example, if it gave the url `http://localhost:4216`, You
 should then open that url in the browser.

 Optionally, you may define which port to use by adding the